Motional entanglement in low-energy collisions near shape resonances

 Unless noted otherwise, we use $w=1$.

 \paragraph{Entanglement generation} We use the inverse of the single-particle purity, $\mathcal{K}=1/\mathcal{P}$, where $\mathcal{P}=Tr(\rho_{1}^2)=Tr(\rho_{2}^2)$, to quantify the bipartite entanglement, cf. End Matter for details.
 When $\mathcal{K}=1$, no entanglement is generated, otherwise $\mathcal{K}>1$ (or $\mathcal{P}<1$).
 The finite dispersion implies a coherent superposition of different momentum components, which introduces an explicit time dependence with $\Delta r\to+\infty$ as $t\to+\infty$.
 The time-evolution also influences the entanglement generation as shown in Fig.~\ref{f1}(b), where we have used $q_0=0$ for clarity~\footnote{For separations $q_0>0$, it takes time for the wave-packets to start to overlap and interact, during which the behavior of $\mathcal K$ is not straightforward to interpret.}.
 Once the particles interact, $\mathcal{K}$ as a function of $t/m$ exhibits an inverse linear correlation with the overlap of the scattered ($\Tilde{\Psi}$) and non-scattered (${\Psi}$) wave packets, $F(t)=|\langle{\Psi}(t)|\Tilde{\Psi}(t)\rangle|^2=|\langle{\Psi}(0)|e^{i(H-H_0)t}\Tilde{\Psi}(0)\rangle|^2$, indicating that entanglement is generated by the interaction $V$.
 Wave packets with larger spatial dispersion $\vec{a}$ interact longer and therefore need more time for $\mathcal{K}$ to saturate.
-The time evolution of entanglement has largely been ignored before~\cite{Tal2005PRL,WangPRA2006,Harshman2008,Schmuser2006,Schnabel2025}.
-To regard elastic scattering as a mere redirection of incident momenta, however, violates normalization of the wave packet and energy conservation and therefore yields incorrect asymptotic values of entanglement, as we show in the End Matter \ref{sec:a2}.
+The time evolution of entanglement has largely been ignored~\cite{Tal2005PRL,WangPRA2006,Harshman2008,Schmuser2006,Weder2011, WEDER201394,Schnabel2025} which may yield incorrect values of entanglement, as discussed in the End Matter, cf. Eq.\eqref{eq-287}.